anthonyjmc/email-invoice-automation/README.md

-# 🔁 AI-Powered Email Invoice Automation
+# 🔁 AI‑Powered Email Invoice Scanner

 Automate invoice processing in seconds.
 Upload emails or invoice text — the system extracts key fields and stores them in a secure database.